isomerpages/jointpoly-ace/_programmes/The Frontier Series/Upcoming Frontier Series Events.md

 be future-ready by exploring new educational trends and innovative ways of teaching and learning.</p>
 <p>Check out the free training sessions below.
 Interested Polytechnic and
-ITE staff may register directly using the registration forms below during registration period.</p>
+ITE staff may register directly using the registration links below during registration period.</p>
 <p></p>
 <div class="isomer-image-wrapper">